Jaume Plensa beyond La Pedrera, Barcelona

 Share:

-Today, the work of the Catalan sculptor Jaume Plensa can be seen in numerous places around the world, including the exhibition at La Pedrera in Barcelona (from March 31 to July 23, 2023).
-However, beyond this exhibition, Plensa’s work is diverse and complex, and deserves a thorough review.
+Currently, the work of Catalan sculptor Jaume Plensa can be seen in numerous venues around the world, including the exhibition at La Pedrera in Barcelona from March 31st through July 23rd, 2023.
+However, beyond this exhibition, Plensa‘s work is diverse and complex, and deserves an in-depth review.
 In this article, we want to explore his work beyond his current exhibition in Barcelona, and highlight his time in our gallery over the years.

 From March 31st, at La Pedrera, you will be able to discover the most intimate and unknown Plensa in an exhibition that, for the first time, reveals the influence that literature, language and the alphabet have had on his work.